-What a cast the film has: John Wayne, Robert Mitchum, Sean Connery, Richard Burton, Henry Fonda, Rod Steiger, Robert Wagner, Peter Lawford, Roddy McDowell, Eddie Albert, Sal Mineo, Paul Anka, Fabian and Red Buttons…to name a few.
-It needs to be three hours long to give everybody their share of the action.
-And what an action.
+What a cast the film has: John Wayne, Robert Mitchum, Sean Connery, Richard Burton, Henry Fonda, Rod Steiger, Robert Wagner, Peter Lawford, Roddy McDowell, Eddie Albert, Sal Mineo, Paul Anka, Fabian and Red Buttons to name a few.
+It needs to be three hours long to give everybody their share of the action—and what action!

 “We few, we happy few, we band of brothers”

-When this movie came out in 1998, there was one recurring theme everyone referred to which was the feeling total realism that director Steven Spielberg produced.
-It starts with a 27-minute beachfront attack by American forces on Omaha Beach, an intensely chaotic attack that Spielberg had researched with painstaking accuracy.
-He employed Paul Fussell, the veteran and critic and historian Stephen Ambrose as consultants and used amputees as actors and the results were pretty shocking.
+The film starts with a 27-minute beachfront attack by American forces on Omaha Beach, an intensely chaotic attack that Spielberg had researched with painstaking accuracy.
+He employed Paul Fussell, the veteran and critic, and historian Stephen Ambrose as consultants and used amputees as actors and the results were pretty shocking.

 'The world is grown so bad,

 The film then jumps to 1942 with Marvin a sergeant of a squad serving in various campaigns including the Normandy campaign.
 His German counterpart.
-Schroeder, is a soldier very like him.
-The story goes round full circle with Marvin once again attacking the surrendering Schroeder, hours after war had ended.
+Schroeder is a soldier very like him.
+The story goes full circle with Marvin once again attacking the surrendering Schroeder, hours after the war had ended.